 ‘Fostering an inquisitive mind, where problems are a challenge and mistakes are a learning opportunity; where children have inner determination to succeed and a passion for gaining new knowledge’

-Objectives from the curriculum, alongside sequences of learning from the Early Years Curriculum/White Rose Hub, inform teachers’ ability to plan an engaging maths curriculum.
+Objectives from the National Curriculum (2014), alongside sequences of learning from the Early Years Curriculum/White Rose Hub, inform teachers’ ability to plan an engaging maths curriculum.
 Teachers use their professional judgement and creativity; resources are adapted and created to meet the needs and interests of the children, especially in Early Years and KS1.
 During lessons, quality first teaching, monitoring of learning which informs the next steps and providing appropriate degrees of challenge at all levels, is vital.
 In all classes, children are given a degree of autonomy as to the level of work that they choose, but staff also subtly adjust choices if required, based on what they have seen during the input.
 Regular opportunities are provided for children to link their learning to real-life scenarios and the purpose of the learning is made clear.
 Throughout sequences of learning children will be provided with opportunities to explore concepts using manipulatives, diagrams, pictures and/or models, eventually progressing to an abstract method.
 The emphasis through this CPA (concrete, pictorial, abstract) approach is to help learners’ find a way of securing their understanding of the curriculum objectives in a way that suits their style of learning whilst also making sure they understand the ‘why’ behind an approach.